msaum/aws-mfa/README.md

 `# . ./mfa.sh`

 At a command prompt run the following command to generate a credential:

 `# mfa <mfacode> <optional-aws-profile>`

-At a command prompt run the following command to load a cached credential for a profile:
+At a command prompt run the following command to load a cached credential for a profile.
+If a profile isn't specified, the last generated credential is loaded.

 `# mfa_cache <aws-profile>`

+To see a list of cached credentials:

+`# mfa_cache_list`

 # Implementation Note

 - In using this function/script the last temporary credentials generated will persist across shells that execute the shell profile through the use of the cache file.
 The last generated credential cache file is stored in `~/.aws/.credcache`.
-- The last generated credential is cached in `~/.aws/.credcache.[AWS_PROFILE]` and can be recalled with the `mfa_cache` command.
+- The last generated credential is cached in `~/.aws/.credcache` and can be recalled with the `mfa_cache` command.
+- Cached credentials are not validated to determine if they are still valid.